Dmitry Bogachev: Career

 In 2012 — under the leadership of Dmitry Bogachev Stage Entertainment Russia transformed the largest Russian cinema venue Pushkinskiy, located in the heart of Moscow into a musical theater, reinstating its historical name Rossiya Theatre.
 Since then Stage Entertainment became the largest theater company in Russia, its musical productions presented 8 times a week at two theaters — Rossiya and MDM.

 In 2012 — Dmitry Bogachev started a new non-profit project "Moscow Broadway" — an educational program aiming to develop the genre of musical theatre in Russia; support creative and administrative theater professionals in acquisition of global experience in the genre of musical theatre from their foreign colleagues; provide artists with the opportunities to participate in creative workshops by leading Broadway directors, actors, choreographers; organize seminars and round tables dedicated to exploring the issues in Russian and international musical theater.

-2014 — the MDM Theater was renovated during the preparation for mounting The Phantom of the Opera musical.
-The number of seats increased to 1830, which made MDM into Moscow’s highest capacity modern theater of European level.
+2014 — the MDM Theatre was renovated during the preparation for mounting The Phantom of the Opera.
+The number of seats increased to 1830, which made MDM into Moscow’s highest capacity modern theatre of European level.

 2014 — Dmitry Bogachev became the first international member of the Broadway League.